Stnode Functionality

 A specialized “node” class, that is a node class with a specific name which maps to a corresponding schema name, will be created and registered by _stnode when the module is first imported.
 The schemas which get this treatment are the “tagged” schemas defined within the datamodels-* manifest in the RAD package.
 Any “un-tagged” schemas in RAD will not have a corresponding stnode object.
 Instead, the information they contain will be stored in a DNode or LNode object, depending on the schema in question.

 The specific stnode objects will be subclasses of the TaggedObjectNode or TaggedListNode classes.
-These classes are extensions of the DNode and LNode classes which have extensions to handle looking up the schema information for on the fly data validation.
+These classes are extensions of the DNode and LNode classes which have extensions to handle looking up the schema information.
 In particular, they will track the tag information contained within the manifest from RAD.

 These “tagged-nodes” are then turned into specific stnode objects via the factories in roman_datamodels._stnode._factories.
 The way these factories work is they process the tag value and strip out the unique name for the schema, which gets turned into a name for the type that the factory will create.